benzispawn/RadarTargetGenerationAndDetection/README.md

   end
 end

 Finally we show the result.
+The values of training cell and guard cells were at the beginning 5 and 2 for Tcr and Tcd, 5 and 2 for Gcr and Gcd, respectively.
+We choose randomly at first but changing some of the values on training cells was enough to get a homogenous CFAR sign.
 ```Matlab
 figure('Name', 'CA-CFAR'),surf(doppler_axis,range_axis, CFAR_sig);
 colorbar;